-Everyone has an opinion: is addiction a disease or a choice?
-Many people will argue that addiction is a string of bad choices, some will shame you for comparing addiction to a “real disease” such as cancer, and a few will ask “why can’t they just stop?”
+Everyone has an opinion.
+Many people will argue that addiction is a string of bad choices.
+Some will shame you for comparing addiction to a “real disease” such as cancer, and a few will ask “why can’t they just stop?”

 On the other side of the argument are those who believe that addiction is a disease of the mind, body and spirit that can be treated with 12 Step programs.
 The National Institute on Drug Abuse categorizes addiction as a complex, relapsing disease, and quitting usually takes more than just “good intentions” or a strong will.
 Drug abuse hijacks the brain in ways that make quitting hard, even for those who truly want to.

-Drug and alcohol use may start out as a choice but becoming addicted is not.
+Drug and alcohol use may start out as a choice but having it develop into a substance use disorder is not..
 Once you are addicted physically and mentally to drugs or alcohol, that is when we begin to see the patterns and behaviors that society has deemed as “morally unjust.”